ollim1/awesomerc/README.md

 # AwesomeWM rice
 Required software: feh, amixer, i3lock

+Uses the Papirus and Arc icon sets, install them to /usr/share/icons

 xclip and mpv for media playback hotkeys

 Before using, create the files `host.lua`, `autorun.sh` `~/.fehbg`. `host.lua` should have the following contents: